jorgehcorrea/jhc-jekyll/_portfolio/03colgado.md

 ---
-title: Colgado
+title: Colgado, Stool for Small spaces
-subtitle: Stool for small spaces
+subtitle: What if your furniture could take space only when needed
 image: ../../assets/img/face/colgado.jpg
 alt: Keep Exploring